-The impact of alcohol and drug misuse can result in debilitative physical and mental health conditions for individuals.
-This is also associated with antisocial behaviour and crime that has an impact in the broader community.
+The impact of alcohol and drug misuse can result in debilitative physical and mental health conditions for individuals and is associated with antisocial behaviour and crime that has an impact in the broader community.
 Council continues to work with partners to understand trends in alcohol and drug use in the local community.